markusl/cdk-fargate-docker-starter/README.md

 * Fargate cluster with multiple availability zones
 * Nginx server serving static site (just an example of a docker image)
 * Running multiple containers on different context paths
-* Pass environment parameters to the container
+* Pass environment variables/parameters to containers
-* Configure a domain namem certificate and a HTTPS listener for the service
+* Configure a domain name with a TLS certificate and a HTTPS listener for the service
-* Creates ALB redirect from HTTP to the HTTPS endpoint
+* Application load balancer (ALB) redirect from HTTP to the HTTPS endpoint
+* Logging
 * Resource tagging

 ## Configure required AWS account